dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 Install the latest version of [Power BI Desktop](https://aka.ms/intune/datawarehouseapi/installpowerbi).
 For more information, see [Power BI Desktop](https://powerbi.microsoft.com/desktop)

-## Load the data and reports using the Power BI Compliance app
+## Load the data and reports using the Power BI Intune Compliance Data Warehouse App

-The Power BI Compliance app contains information for your tenant and a set of prebuilt reports based on the Data Warehouse data model.
-Open the report in Power BI Desktop and sign in to the Azure AD.
-The report loads the data from your Intune tenant.
+The Power BI [Intune Compliance Data Warehouse app](https://aka.ms/intune/datawarehouseapi/getpowerbiapp) contains information for your tenant and a set of prebuilt reports based on the Data Warehouse data model.

-> [!Important]
-> Your Power BI reports may be different depending on tenant location.
-If you are managing multiple Intune tenants, be sure to use the report from the Azure portal while logged in to that tenant.
+1. Navigate to the [Intune Compliance Data Warehouse app](https://aka.ms/intune/datawarehouseapi/getpowerbiapp) to begin the installation process.
+2. When prompted to install the Power BI app from trusted sources, click **Install**.
+3. Click on the **Intune Compliance Data Warehouse App** tile.
+4. Click the **Connect data** button.
+    The **Connect to Intune Compliance Data Warehouse App** dialog is displayed.
+5. Click the **Sign in** button.
+6. Sign in with a user account that has access to the Intune Data Warehouse for the tenant that has reports you want to view.
+7. Click the **Reports** tab, then click the **Compliance V1.0** report.
+8. To make it easy to navigate back to these reports later, click the star next to the **Compliance V1.0** report.
+This will add the report to your Power BI favorites.

+Alternatively, you can install the app from the Intune portal:

 1. Sign in to the Azure portal and choose **Monitoring + Management** > **Intune**.
-You can also search resources for **Intune**.
+You can also search resources for Intune.
 2. Open the **Set up Intune Data Warehouse** blade.
 3. Select **Get Power BI App** to access and share pre-created Power BI reports for your tenant in the browser.

-> [!NOTE]
-> If Power BI has not authenticated with your Azure Active Directory credentials, Power BI prompts you to provide your credentials.
-When selecting your credentials, choose **Organizational account** as your authentication method.

-### Add additional filters to the Intune Compliance app

-If you would like to use additional filters for your Power BI reports, use the following steps:

-1. Open the [Power BI Compliance](https://app.powerbi.com/groups/me/getapps/services/Intune_dw_compliance) app in your web browser.
-2. Click **Non-Compliant Devices** and select **Non-Compliant** in the **complianceStatus** filter.
-3. Click on **Unknown Devices** and select **Not Yet Available** in the **complianceStatus** filter.
+4. Follow steps 2-8 above.

 ## Load the data in Power BI using the OData link